Db2-DTE-POC/wxddemo/docs/wxd-vmware.md

    * Disable side channel mitigation ON (VMware only)

 ### VMware URLs
 All the URLs in the lab use `192.168.252.2` as the host.
-When running in the VMWware image, you must use `localhost` for the addresses.
+When running in the VMware image, you must use `localhost` for the addresses.
 You must substitute `localhost` for the `192.168.252.2` address when you come across it in the documentation.

 The following URLs and Ports are used to access the watsonx.data services.
 The ports that are used in the lab are listed below.